zimmer7/varnish/README.md

 * …to snowflake for their [varnish-typo3](https://github.com/snowflakech/typo3-varnish) extension.
   Most of this extension is modeled after theirs, but simplified a bit and it also works on 7.2.

+* …to varnish-software for openly sharing the superbunny graphics.

 ## License